No. 18 Seton Hall beats St. John’s 82-79 for 8th straight

+NEW YORK (AP) — Myles Powell wants the ball with the game on the line.
+This time, he wouldn’t let go of it afterward, either.

-NEW YORK (AP) — Myles Powell scored 23 of his 29 points in the second half and No. 18 Seton Hall rallied past St. John’s 82-79 on Saturday, extending its winning streak to eight games.
+The star guard scored 23 of his 29 points in the second half, surpassing 2,000 for his stellar career, and No. 18 Seton Hall rallied past St. John’s 82-79 on Saturday to extend its winning streak to eight games.

+When it was over, Powell clutched the game ball as he embraced several Red Storm players — even as a St. John’s staffer tried in vain to retrieve it from him.

 Seton Hall, the only unbeaten team in Big East play, is 6-0 in conference games for the first time since the league’s inception in 1979.

-The Pirates’ winning streak matches their longest in Kevin Willard’s 10 seasons as coach.
+The Pirates’ eight-game winning streak matches their longest in Kevin Willard’s 10 seasons as coach.

-Mustapha Heron scored 18 for the Red Storm (12-7, 1-5), and Josh Roberts had 16 points and eight rebounds.
-LJ Figueroa had 16 points and a career-high seven steals.
+Mustapha Heron scored 18 for the Red Storm (12-7, 1-5), who led for more than 30 minutes.
+Josh Roberts matched his career high with 16 points and grabbed eight rebounds.

+LJ Figueroa had 16 points and a career-best seven steals before fouling out with 1:37 to go as Powell converted a three-point play that put the Pirates in front.

+Down on his back after the ball fell through, Powell flexed his biceps.

-With a fast-break layup early in the second half, Powell became the fifth Seton Hall player to reach 2,000 career points, joining Terry Dehere, Nick Werkman, Jeremy Hazell and Greg Tynes.
+With a fast-break layup early in the second half, Powell became the fifth Seton Hall player to reach 2,000 points, joining Terry Dehere, Nick Werkman, Jeremy Hazell and Greg Tynes.

-Powell clutched the game ball as he shook hands with St. John’s players and hugged them after the final horn.
+“It means I got a lot of wins,” Willard said, drawing laughs.

 McKnight made the second of two free throws to give the Pirates a 76-75 lead with 1:10 left, and Rasheem Dunn was called for charging at the other end.
 Powell drove for a tough layup with 28.8 seconds remaining before Dunn’s layup cut the margin to one again.